denkxi/digital-dictionary-client/README.md

 TODO:
 Quiz
-- Quiz history
-- Unfinished quizzes
 - Complete quizzes by category?
 - When creating quiz and wordCount is bigger than amount of word in the quiz - notify about that (not enough words in the quiz)
 - Make other question types ("TranslationChoice", "TranslationInput", "UseExampleFill")
-- Render right sentence for each question in the quiz
+- Render right sentence for each question in the quiz and in the result page
 - Go back to previous question?
+- Quiz timer/duraion?
+- Quiz difficulties?

 Categories
 - Delete/edit category
 - Sort/filter/pagination
-- Improve design (like adjustible flex structure)
+- Improve design (responsive flex structure)

 Dictionaries
 - Delete/edit